You are here

 If you call or go in person to apply for benefits, DTA must let you apply the same day, even if you need an interpreter.

-If you just need to speak to a worker, the worker should find an interpreter.
-If the worker cannot find an interpreter, they should call the "Language Line" for an interpreter to talk to you over the phone.
+If you need to speak to a worker, the worker should find an interpreter.
+If DTA cannot get one, or it takes a long time to get an interpreter, contact [email protected]

 Can I get written documents, like applications and notices, in my language?

 I got a notice denying, cutting, or stopping my benefits.
-Can I get help filing an appeal, and will I get an interpreter at the hearing?
+Can I get help filing an appeal?
+Will I get an interpreter at the hearing?

-If you get a notice from DTA saying that your benefits will be cut or stopped, you can file an appeal by filling out a form on the other side of the notice or by calling (617) 348-5321.
+If you get a notice from DTA saying that your benefits will be cut or stopped, you can file an appeal.

-You also have the right to an interpreter at the appeal hearing, so that you can explain why your benefits should not be denied, cut, or stopped.
+You also have the right to an interpreter at the appeal hearing.
 Call the Division of Hearings to let them know you need an interpreter.
 The phone number for the Division of Hearings is (617) 348-5321.

 What if DTA does not give me an interpreter?